- Search The Registry

 In 1942: Frances Cabrini Homes (two-story rowhouses), with 586 units in 54 buildings.
 Initial regulations stipulate 75% white and 25% black residents.
 (Named for Saint Frances Cabrini, an Italian American nun who served the poor and was the first American to be canonized.)

-In 1966: Gautreaux et al. vs. Chicago Housing Authority, a lawsuit alleging that Chicago's public housing program was conceived and executed racially that perpetuated racial segregation within neighborhoods.
+In 1966: Gautreaux et al. vs. Chicago Housing Authority, a lawsuit alleging that Chicago's public housing program was conceived and executed racially racial segregation within neighborhoods.
 CHA was found liable in 1969, and a consent decree with HUD was entered in 1981.

 From March 26 – April 19, 1981: Chicago mayor Jane Byrne moves into Cabrini–Green to prove a point regarding Chicago's high crime rate.
 Considered a publicity stunt, she stayed three weeks.